aowheel/mention/README.md

-# Mention System
+# Interactive Mention System Demo

 A Next.js application demonstrating an advanced mention system with real-time user search and intelligent text formatting.
-This project showcases modern React patterns, TypeScript implementation, and sophisticated text manipulation for @mention functionality.
+This interactive demo showcases modern React patterns, TypeScript implementation, and sophisticated text manipulation for @mention functionality with live preview of display and data formats.

 ## Features